dijkstracula/ivy-ts/doc/operations.md

 ### 1. Hold acquisition

-A `tuple_lock_req` message is sent in-order to all nodes, where nodes will mark the tuple in question with a flag indicating it is being held as part of an extraction operation.
+A `lock_req` message is sent in-order to all nodes, where nodes will mark the tuple in question with a flag indicating it is being held as part of an extraction operation.
 To mark a tuple is to promise not to allow anyone else to hold it.